Skip to main content

 Overview

-Our BSc Agriculture with Foundation is a four-year programme that includes a year of foundational study and leads directly into the three-year course.
+This four-year programme includes a year of foundational study and leads directly into the three-year BSc Agriculture course.

-The University of Reading is the highest placed UK university for Agriculture and Forestry at 20th in the world (QS World Rankings by Subject, Agriculture and Forestry, 2025).
+• the highest placed UK university for Agriculture and Forestry at 20th in the world (QS World Rankings by Subject, Agriculture and Forestry, 2025)

 Learning